-An important highlight of the Festival is the annual The Hindu Prize for Best Fiction.
-An eminent jury comprising critics and writers reads hundreds of books submitted for the Prize to arrive at a shortlist of five.
+An important highlight of the festival is the annual The Hindu Prize for Best Fiction.
+An eminent jury comprising critics, academicians and writers, reads hundreds of entries to arrive at a shortlist of five.
 The winner is announced at The Hindu Lit for Life every year.
 Past winners include Manu Joseph, Rahul Bhattacharya, Jerry Pinto, Anees Salim, Easterine Kire, Ashok Srinivasan, Kiran Doshi and Deepak Unnikrishnan.